Blog

 • Conference and exhibition managers and organisers (conference coordinator, event organiser, events manager, exhibition organiser, hospitality manager).

-So if you’re looking to fill any of these roles, there’s a good chance you’ll be able to do it via the Skilled Worker Visa route.
+If you’re looking to fill any of these roles, there’s a strong likelihood you can do so through the Skilled Worker Visa route.

 Your Sponsor Licence: What it is and how to get one

 As the sponsoring employer, you’ll need a valid Sponsor License to be able to hire workers on the basis of the Skilled Worker Visa.
 To get your Sponsor License, you have to prove you are a legitimate business, nominate an individual to be your key contact with the Home Office, and provide some details of your HR systems and processes.
-The application process itself happens online and shouldn’t take more than half an hour.
+The application process is conducted online and typically takes less than half an hour.

-• Check if your business is eligible for a Sponsor Licence.
-To pass this section, you can’t have criminal convictions for immigration offences or other crimes like fraud or money laundering.
-You also can’t apply if you’ve had a sponsor licence revoked in the last 12 months.
-You’ll need to show that you have systems in place to monitor sponsored employees and people to manage sponsorship in your business.
+• Check if your business is eligible for a Sponsor Licence: To qualify, you must not have criminal convictions for immigration offences or other crimes such as fraud or money laundering.
+Additionally, you cannot apply if you’ve had a sponsor licence revoked in the last 12 months.
+You’ll need to show that you have systems in place to monitor sponsored employees and personnel to manage sponsorship within your business.

-• Check if your job is suitable for sponsorship.
-Each role has a four-digit Standard Occupational Classification (SOC) code.
-To determine if the job you’re offering is eligible for the Skilled Worker Visa, identify the right SOC code for the role with the ONS occupation coding tool.
-The job description on the list should match the position being filled.
-Once you know the code, cross-reference it with the list of jobs to make sure it’s eligible for the Skilled Worker route.
-The Home Office can refuse any visa application filed with the wrong SOC code, so make sure you have the right code, to minimise delays and problems in the visa process.
+• Check if your job is suitable for sponsorship: Each role has a four-digit Standard Occupational Classification (SOC) code.
+To determine if the job you’re offering is eligible for the Skilled Worker Visa, identify the correct SOC code for the role using the ONS occupation coding tool.
+Ensure the job description matches the position being filled.
+Cross-reference the SOC code with the list of eligible jobs for the Skilled Worker route.
+The Home Office can refuse visa applications filed with incorrect SOC codes, so accuracy is crucial to avoid delays.

 • Choose the type of licence you want to apply for.